gimler/guzzle-docs/en/tour/using_services.rst

     echo $command->getRequest();
     echo $command->getResponse();

 The ListBucket command above returns a ``Guzzle\Aws\S3\Model\BucketIterator`` which will iterate over the entire contents of a bucket.
-Note: Don't use this command blindly-- unless you specify a limit, it will iterate over every page of results from AWS, which could be a large number of requests.

 You can take some shortcuts in your code by passing key-value pair arguments to a command::